10 Dog-Friendly Hikes in San Diego

 Not many people know about P Mountain, which lies across from Palomar College in San Marcos.
-It is a fairly steep climb to the incredible view at the top, but the series of gentle switchbacks make the incline manageable for most dogs (and their humans!).
+It is a fairly steep climb to the incredible view at the top, but the series of gentle switchbacks make the incline manageable for most active dogs (and their humans!).

 Piedras Pintadas – Lake Hodges

 Hikers and their leashed dogs love Lake Hodges due to its many trails and magnificent scenery.
 But Piedras Pintadas Trail is a true historical gem as well.
 The path, bursting with wildlife and natural beauty, is peppered with fascinating exhibits and descriptions of the Kumeyaay people who once lived in the area.